 Carolyn (she/her) hails from upstate New York and splits her time between the Catskills and the Bronx, where she teaches English at Fordham Prep.
 She is passionate about youth advocacy, community engagement, and anti-racism.
 Her experiences as a performer, director, and arts educator run the gamut and include work with a variety of professional theatre companies, academic institutions, and non-profit organizations.
 She cares deeply about creating opportunities for folks of all ages to find joy, healing, and growth through the arts -- both on and off stage.
 Favorite theatre moments include directing The Miraculous Journey of Edward Tulane at Valley Youth Theatre in Phoenix, producing the Geffen Playhouse Veterans Playwriting & Performance Workshop in Los Angeles, and teaching clowning and comedy to terminally ill children and teens at Paul Newman’s Hole in the Wall Gang Camp in Connecticut.
-In addition to her role at CMS, Carolyn is the Theatre Program Director at Onteora Club in Tannersville and a Recovery Coach with Monte Nido Clementine Programs.
+In addition to her role at CMS, Carolyn is the Theatre Program Director at Onteora Club in Tannersville.
 She is a graduate of Yale University (BA), New York University, Steinhardt (MA), UCLA School of Theatre, Film & Television (MFA), and The Second City Conservatory, and a proud member of AEA, SAG-AFTRA, and American Alliance for Theatre & Education.

 BRITTANY PROIA, Producer